Nexmo/nexmo-developer/_documentation/en/messages/code-snippets/whatsapp/send-location.md

 # Send a Location

-In this code snippet you will see how to send a location to WhatsApp using the Messages API.
+In this code snippet you learn how to send a location to WhatsApp using the Messages API.
+This uses Nexmo's [Custom object](/messages/concepts/custom-objects)] feature.
+Further information on the specific message format can be found in the WhatsApp developers [Location message](https://developers.facebook.com/docs/whatsapp/api/messages/others#location-messages) documentation.

 ## Example